ataeiamirhosein/NetworkSecurity/README.md

 that currently, the notebook `Symmetric` requires **python 3** (and not sagemath)

 #
-for course prof verticale course security polimi
+for course prof verticale, network security polimi